 If you are new to the world of CBD though, you may still have a few more questions, such as:

-Considering how long marijuana has been stigmatised, and it’s potential for abuse, you could be forgiven for asking this question.
+Considering how long cannabis has been stigmatised, and it’s potential for abuse, you could be forgiven for asking this question.

-You’ll be glad to know that any addictive qualities of marijuana come solely from the THC, and according to the World Health Organisation, CBD holds no potential for abuse or dependence.
+You’ll be glad to know that any addictive qualities of cannabis come solely from the THC, and according to the World Health Organisation, CBD holds no potential for abuse or dependence.

-While some side effects are possible, they are rare and CBD is typically well tolerated by most people.
+While some side effects from CBD have been reported, they are rare and CBD is typically well-tolerated by most people.
 If you have too much CBD, the side effects are often considered mild.

 Despite this, the following side effects have been reported:

-CBD is also known to interact with several medications, and as a result it’s important to check in with your physician before starting a CBD regimen.
+CBD is also known to interact with several medications, and as a result, it’s important to check in with your physician before starting a CBD regimen.
 Your doctor may have to conduct routine liver monitoring or adjust your CBD or medication dosage.

 First things first, caution is always good when it comes to putting new substances in your body.

-We would recommend you do as much research you can before taking CBD, and be sure to discuss it with your GP if you’re unsure of anything and if you want to discuss any potential health benefits with a professional.
+We would recommend you do as much research you can before taking any CBD products.
+Be sure to discuss it with your GP if you’re unsure of anything and if you want to discuss any potential health benefits with a professional.

-However, as long as you do your research, put in the time to find a good quality CBD oil, and be careful not start low and slow, CBD is a safe food supplement to take.
+However, as long as you do your research, put in the time to find a good quality CBD oil, and be careful to start low and slow, CBD is a safe supplement to take.

-You might just find it provides some well being benefits too!
+You might just find your new favourite CBD product provides some well-being benefits without the cannabis high too!

-To learn more about what science says about CBD, as well as how it works with the human body and what products are available, check out the following posts:
+To learn more about what about CBD & THC, as well as how it works with the human body and what products are available, check out the following posts: